As the decades have passed, the range of horse-feed producers has grown to the point where you can barely move in a feed merchant warehouse.

 We have to question why a plant has a pig or fish gene in its structure.
 We have to ask what changes the plant might self-generate as a result of finding fish proteins floating around in its sap.
 We have to question whether a plant is safe for consumption by the fact that it can withstand, and absorb the regular chemical spraying with Glyphosate, which is already touted as being likely to have caused more damage to human health than any other chemical.
-When this is consumed, what's the impact?
-Bottom line, we don’t know.
+What's the impact of all this?
+Bottom line, we still don’t know.

-The only alleged benefit of GM crops is for the large multinationals that are using them to take control of the world's food supply, but that's another story, and now one that's being disproved emphatically, with proven studies showing that growing organically can yield signifantly more crops.
-Sales of non-GMO food in the US alone has come from zero to a $10-Million industry in just the last 5-years (as at 2016/170.
-Farmers markets, community supported agriculture, organic food, natural food – these businesses are all exploding.
+The only alleged benefit of GM crops is for the large multinationals that are using them to take control of the world's food supply, but that's another story, and also now one that's being disproved emphatically, with proven studies showing that growing organically can yield signifantly more crops.
+As at 2016/17, sales of non-GMO food in the US alone came from zero to a $10-Million industry in just 5-years.
+Farmers markets, community-supported agriculture, organic food, natural food – these businesses are all exploding.
 At least by choosing organic, we can at least go some way to protect ourselves and our horses.

-In 2016 I followed a science-based series on healthy eating for humans, and one of the programme was on GMO crops.
+In 2016 I studied a science-based nutrition course on healthy eating for humans, and one of the modules was on GMO crops.
 Here's a quote from Jeffrey Smith, courtesy of his ‘The Quest for the Cures’, 2014, under the heading 'Glyphosate Causes Cancer'.

 "Roundup and its active ingredient, Glyphosate, can promote cancer in many ways.
 First off, it’s an antibiotic (antibiotic means 'kill all'), so it kills off beneficial gut bacteria which leads to an overgrowth of negative gut bacteria.
 This overgrowth is linked to certain cancers, colorectal cancer specifically.
 The negative bacteria opens gaps in the cell walls in the intestines which causes leaky gut and inflammation of the gut lining.
 Leaky gut is also linked to cancer.